sagemathinc/cocalc/notes/final_push.md

      x - home icon awkwardly located
      x - Terminal command... is too big x - **top** all the project-file-link width:xxx px stuff must be redone to use responsive grid

+- [x] (0:45?)
+(0:28) responsive: recent files in project
+     x - get rid of title at top
+     ?? - <div class="salvus-editor"...> has a margin-left, that is useless; this is right below "the actual recent file UI" x - just have one row of filenames rather than three, or be responsive to make it one... in any case, the width of the filenames isn't long enough on mobile. x - the "save all" and "clear" buttons touch the "choose file..." box above. (and I NEVER use "save all")

+- [x] (0:45?)
+(0:40) responsive: project--> new
+     (sort of) - get rid of a margin-left:3em;
+     (no, because need to know path) - get rid of h1 title at top x - don't auto-focus on name (since we don't want a keyboard by default) x - "Drop file to upload (or click)" --> "Tap to select files to upload" (since drag and drop makes no sense on mobile.)

+- [x] (0:45?) responsive: project settings
+    x - get rid of h1
+    x - collaborators "+Add" button should be on the left. x - Adding and removing collabs works, but list looks ugly due to CSS flow.
+Maybe button-ify?